WolfpackIT/AppDevCourse/Assignment 3/README.md

 # Assignment 3: Adding tabs
-Continue building on what you have made in APPDEV-14
+Continue building on what you have made in Assignment 2

 ## Reading materials
 - User interface and & navigation